SilasReinagel/silasreinagel.github.io/_posts/2019-5-13-dont-define-done.md

 People aren't mind-readers.
 For a task specified by Person A to be satisfactorily completed by Person B, there must be clear communication about the work to be performed.
 Any good task definition should have no ambiguity of success criteria.
 If the task meets the criteria set forth upon assignment, then it should be accepted.
 A good stakeholder will use his current deliverables to inform his future task definitions, as needed by the creators he works with.

 A good stakeholder knows that there is an enormous difference between "Buy Milk", and "Buy 2 Gallons of Whole Milk".
-A good stakeholder will also evolve standard documentation that expresses the common context which applies to all tasks (what payment methods will be used, which venders may be used for purchasing groceries, where grocreies will be delivered, how reimbursement will happen...etc).
+A good stakeholder will also evolve standard documentation that expresses the common context which applies to all tasks (what payment methods will be used, which venders may be used for purchasing groceries, where groceries will be delivered, how reimbursement will happen...etc).

 If a stakeholder is unhappy with a task deliverable, then he must **provide better requirements** for future tasks.